atmtools/typhon/doc/tutorials/fileset.rst

    99 = 1999)

 All those place holders are also allowed to have the prefix *end* (e.g.
 *end_year*).
-They will be used to retrieve the end of the time coverage from the filename.
+The FileSet will use them to retrieve the start and end of the time coverage from the file path.

 User-defined placeholders